kj1471/CSIS/Year 12/Workshop1/slides.md

 Get a browser and IDLE open...

 ## Challenges
-Typing as little code as you can, but using copy-paste as much as you need:
 - Create a function that prints the first n numbers in the Fibonacci sequence
 - Create a function that plays FizzBuzz given a number (3/5 version)
 - Create a file that plays space invadors using PyGame